How to Shingle a Roof: Stair-step or stagger?

 Many pros shingle in a vertical line up the roof because it’s much faster.
 Known in the trade as “vertical racking” or “staggering,” this how to lay shingles method enables the roofer to install a single column of shingles all the way to the peak, without the wasted back-and-forth motion necessary to fill several rows of stair steps.
 Not only that, the shingles can be piled just to the side of the column being laid.
 This saves a lot of time moving shingle bundles—and a lot of back strain.
 After completing a column, the roofer can go back down to the eave edge of the roof and start laying the next column of shingles.

 Both step shingling and racking will yield a watertight roof.
 You won’t void your warranty by going with the racking method, but with some manufacturers, you’d have trouble collecting a settlement on two specific problems: “pattern-curling” and “shadowing” (color blending).

-Pattern curling is caused by the roofer having to lift the end tab of every other shingle to install the last shingle nail in the end of the next shingle.
+Pattern curling is caused by the roofer having to lift the end tab of every other shingle to install the last shingle nail at the end of the next shingle.
 Because the bending can stress and deform shingles (especially in cold weather), the ends of those shingles may warp over time, creating a prominent pattern on the roof.
-If this happens, you're out of luck collecting on a warranty if your shingle manufacturer doesn't approve of racking.
+If this happens during your how to shingle a roof project, you’re out of luck collecting on a warranty if your shingle manufacturer doesn’t approve of racking.